 Exciting news from the museum

-The Adelaide Holocaust Museum is currently closed to the public for redevelopment.
-However, we are excited to announce that the Andrew Steiner Education Centre has re-opened for on-site education programs from Term 1, 2026.
-We look forward to our permanent and temporary exhibition spaces also becoming available later this year.
+The Adelaide Holocaust Museum is currently closed to the public following an extensive renovation.
+However, we are excited to announce that the Andrew Steiner Education Centre re-opened for on-site education programs in Term 1, 2026.
+We look forward to our permanent and temporary exhibition spaces becoming available later this year.

-Please fill in the form below to make a booking or an enquiry about our education sessions during the redevelopment.
+Please fill in the form below to begin a booking or make a general enquiry about our education sessions.

 Embedded Form